babelpainterwell/Scalable-Github-Scraping-Service/README.md

 ---

+### Data Models

+The project defines two primary data models in `app/models.py`:

+- **User Model (User class):**

+  - Fields:
+    - id: An auto-incremented primary key (integer).
+    - username: The GitHub username, indexed and unique for fast lookups.
+    - created_at: Timestamp when the user was added to the database, defaults to the current UTC time.
+    - projects: A list of related Project instances (one-to-many relationship).

+- **Project Model (Project class):**

+  - Fields:
+    - id: An auto-incremented primary key (integer).
+    - name: The name of the project.
+    - description: An optional description of the project.
+    - stars: Number of stars the project has on GitHub.
+    - forks: Number of times the project has been forked.
+    - user_id: Foreign key linking to the User model.
+    - user: A reference back to the associated User instance.

+These models use **SQLModel**, which combines features of Pydantic and SQLAlchemy, providing both data validation and ORM capabilities.

+---

 ### Error Handling

-Error handling in the project is designed to be robust and user-friendly, providing meaningful feedback while maintaining the stability of the application.
+In this project, error handling for all API endpoints is centralized through the exception handlers defined in the `app/main.py` file.
+Each endpoint in `app/api/routes.py` performs its specific operations and, if any exceptions occur—such as NotFoundError, DatabaseError, or ExternalAPIError—these are not handled directly within the route functions.
+Instead, they propagate up to the global exception handlers in `app/main.py`.

 1. **Custom Exception Classes**

-- **NotFoundError**: Raised when a resource (user or project) is not found.
+   - **NotFoundError**: Raised when a resource (user) is not found.
    - **DatabaseError**: Raised when an error occurs while interacting with the database.
    - **ExternalAPIError**: Raised when an error occurs while interacting with an external API (GitHub).

 2. **Exception Handlers in FastAPI**
    In `app/main.py`, custom exception handlers are registered to catch these exceptions and return appropriate HTTP responses:

    - **NotFoundError Handler**: Returns a 404 status code with a message indicating that the resource was not found.
    - **DatabaseError Handler**: Returns a 500 status code with a message indicating a server error related to the database.
    - **ExternalAPIError Handler**: Returns a 503 status code with a message indicating an external API error.
    - **General Exception Handler**: Catches any other unhandled exceptions, logs the error, and returns a 500 status code with a generic error message.

-3. **Implementation in Repositories and Services**
+3. **Error Handling Implementation in Repositories and Services**

 - **Repositories:**